rakudo/rakudo/CONTRIBUTING.md

 For small contributions, you agree to place your code under the terms of the license of the code that Rakudo is under.

+Please separate your commits for different issues into different branches, and please squash out any intermediate commits, like adding/removing debug output.

 ## Test Coverage

 New features should be accompanied by test cases in the [roast